 What is it?

-Phase 2 or 3 randomised controlled trials (RCTs) typically exclude patients with certain baseline characteristics, which may be drivers of effectiveness (for a definition, see here) or treatment effect modifiers.
-The exclusion of these characteristics (which may occur in a large proportion of the real-life population) can hamper learning about a new medicine’s effectiveness in real-life.
+Phase 2 or 3 randomised controlled trials (RCTs) typically exclude patients with certain baseline characteristics, which may be drivers of effectiveness (for a definition, see Drivers of Effectiveness) or treatment effect modifiers.
+The exclusion of these characteristics (which may occur in a large proportion of the real-life population) can limit the ability of RCTs to provide useful information about a new medicine’s effectiveness in real-life.
 Additionally, excluding these patients can prevent the use of predictive modelling techniques to estimate the effectiveness of the medicine in these patients.

 This is done by:

-- Step 1: Identifying the exclusion criteria that might affect the medicine’s effect estimate in the RCT if applied strictly (i.e. the efficacy-effectiveness gap – see a definition here); consider including a subset of these patients (the enrichment subset) within the trial, taking into consideration feasibility and safety.
+- Step 1: Identifying the exclusion criteria that might affect the medicine’s effect estimate in the RCT if applied strictly (i.e. the efficacy-effectiveness gap – for a definition, see Clarify the Issues); consider including a subset of these potentially excluded patients (the enrichment subset) within the trial, taking into consideration feasibility and safety.

 - Step 2: Using modelling techniques to determine a suitable sample size of the enrichment subset.
-The sample size should be large enough to allow prediction of effectiveness, but not too large, to maximize the chances of success of the RCT.
+The sample size should be large enough to allow prediction of effectiveness, but not so large that the efficacy objectives of the RCT are compromised.

 - Step 3: Performing the RCT exactly as usual; the whole RCT population is used to calculate the primary endpoint (i.e. no sub-group analyses are used).

-- Step 4: Predicting the medicine’s effectiveness in a real population using the information based on the ‘enrichment subset’; usual predictive modelling techniques may be used (for example, Bayesian or regression models).
+- Step 4: Predicting the medicine’s effectiveness in the real-world population using the information based on the ‘enrichment subset’; usual predictive modelling techniques may be used (for example, Bayesian or regression models).

 Why is it useful?